hgeorge82/Marker-Spinner/README.md

 ### Week 2
 Mariam: I came back to school on Monday and left on Tuesday for the rest of the week due to Eid (celebration after Ramadan)
+Hope: This week I just worked on CAD.
+I had a few problems with getting thing
 ### Week 3
 Mariam: Finally after I was  back I started working on soldering the motors and got it done that day :)